KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 3.1.5 Create Depth Image And Image Views
 ========================================

-Next, we create a depth image so that we can correctly render 3D prespective graphics to the view.
+Next, we create a depth image so that we can correctly render 3D perspective graphics to the view.
 In this tutorial, we have a ``GraphicsAPI::ImageCreateInfo`` structure and virtual method ``GraphicsAPI::CreateImage()`` that creates the API-specific objects.

 .. literalinclude:: ../Chapter3/main.cpp
 	:language: cpp